phonchi/Computational-CryoEM/README.md

 4. `FlexAlign` - [**FlexAlign: An Accurate and Fast Algorithm for Movie Alignment in Cryo-Electron Microscopy**](https://www.mdpi.com/2079-9292/9/6/1040/htm) - (Use in `Scipion`)

 * ### [Damage compensation](https://www.sciencedirect.com/science/article/pii/S0076687910810158?via%3Dihub)
-    * This functionality is available in most of the motion correction tool
+    * This functionality is le in most of the motion correction tool
     * The [**dark/gain corrected**](https://pubmed.ncbi.nlm.nih.gov/27572724/) is also conducted in this stage

 ## [CTF estimation](https://www.sciencedirect.com/science/article/pii/S0076687910820026?via%3Dihub)